drewconway/stalkR/README.md

 ## Warning ##

-This package **only works on Mac OS X and requires R version 2.13**, which is why I am not adding it to CRAN.
+This package **only works on Mac OS X**, which is why I am not adding it to CRAN.
 Remember, this is is just for fun :)

 Also, this was thrown together pretty fast, so please let me know when it breaks.